 The “bucket” strategy approach constructs 3 separate accounts: cash (right now), bonds (a little later), and stocks (growth/long-term) to purposefully prepare & visualize each accounts purpose.
 Similarly, a larger cash reserve will also allow you to have the flexibility while riding out volatility.
 It’s important you review either of these to ensure you have proper positioning across your net worth.
 Recently retired individuals may enjoy the spoils of having cash on hand now, but considering current interest rates and long-term inflation against cash.
 Make sure to rebalance the buckets.

 Seek immediate attention

 First, we don’t ever want anyone loosing sleep because things feel “unknown”.
+The recently retired investor may have some panic looking at the years ahead while starting in a downturn.
 Piece of mind goes an extremely long way.
 Much like someone who waits to see if their symptoms will pass, its better to get ahold of things before they progress.
 There are many different things an experienced professional can consider and use to help.
 But if left without attention, it can compromise the amount of options that you have if any.